 Dr. Moore holds a First Degree Black Belt in karate and is very active in the community.
 He served on the Board of Directors and the Executive Committee for what is now the MedStar Montgomery Medical Center in Olney, Maryland.
 Dr. Moore served on the Board of Directors and as President for the Friends of the National Zoo (FONZ) in Washington, DC.
 Dr. Moore served as a Commissioner for the Maryland Health Care Commission, appointed by the Governor.
 He has been designated by the Governor of the Commonwealth of Virginia as a Virginia Hero.
 Dr. Moore served as Chair of the Washington Suburban Sanitary Commission which has a $1.5 billion dollar annual budget.

 Dr. Moore is the Founder and President of PH RockWood Corporation which is focused on the prevention, treatment and control of infectious diseases worldwide.
 He is a Senior Fellow of the Potomac Institute for Policy Studies.
 Dr. Moore is Chair of the Board of Advisors for Immunomic Therapeutics Incorporated, a DNA vaccine company.
 He serves on the Scientific Advisory Board of Cera Products Incorporated which produces rice-based oral rehydration therapies.
 Dr. Moore serves on the Scientific Advisory Board of HemoBioTech Incorporated, a publicly traded company developing a novel safe substitute for human blood.
 He serves on the Scientific Advisory Board for Telcare LLC which is focused on the clinical management of diabetes.
 Dr. Moore serves on the Scientific Advisory Board of ImQuest Life Sciences which is focused on early stage anti-infective and anti-cancer drugs, and vaccine development services.
 He serves as Chief Scientific Director for MusclePharm Corporation, a publicly traded therapeutic nutritional supplement company.
 He serves on the Scientific Advisory Board of VectraCor Incorporated, which has a patent for monitoring and detecting a "heart attack".
 Dr. Moore serves as Chairman of the Board of Directors of ImmunoClin; a London based Biotechnology Company with therapeutic candidates for HIV and other infectious diseases, and diagnostics for cardiovascular disease and Alzheimer's disease risk.
 Dr. Moore serves on the Board of Directors for Biodefense Gamma LLC which specializes in purified gamma globulin therapy for a number of infectious diseases.
-He serves on the Scientific Advisory Board for Cannabis Science Incorporated, a publicly traded company which is in the forefront of phytocannabinoid-based treatments for HIV and certain skin cancers.
+He serves on the Scientific Advisory Board for Cannabis Science Incorporated, a publicly traded company which is at the forefront of phytocannabinoid-based treatments for HIV and certain skin cancers.

 Dr. Moore serves on the Board of Directors for the Safe Blood for China Foundation.
 He serves on the Board of Directors for the Greater Silver Spring (Maryland) Chamber of Commerce.
 Dr. Moore serves on the Board of Directors for Constituency for Africa.
 He is a Senior Advisor to PeerSat Corporation.